bewuethr/slack-analyzer/README.md

   `from:<@USERID>`; this means that the result depends on the user who owns the `USER_TOKEN` and which private channels they have access to

-After each API call, the script sleeps for 3 seconds to avoid hitting rate limits.
+Calls to `search.messages` retry once on error; because curl respects the `Retry-After` header, this slows down requests just enough when hitting the rate limit.

 [1]: <https://api.slack.com/methods/users.list>
 [2]: <https://api.slack.com/methods/search.messages>